 Working Remotely in Santa Teresa, Costa Rica

-Check out the rest of my posts and follow me on Instagram, YouTube, Twitter, or on TikTok for more travel content!
+This is part of my remote work travel series where I review places I visit as a digital nomad.
+Check out the rest of my posts and follow me on Instagram, YouTube, Substack, or on TikTok for more travel content!

 Do you love to surf?
 Are you down with $15 smoothies and $30 cocktails?
 Would you happily set cash on fire to stay in a charming surf town that you can only feasibly explore on overpriced ATVs?